Cutting sequences on Bouw-M\"oller surfaces: an S-adic characterization: Background

 \item Clayton Ward discovered a new family of Veech surfaces about $10$ years after regular polygonal surfaces \cite{Ward}.
 These surfaces are created by identifying opposite parallel edges of three polygons: two regular $n$ gons and a regular $2n$-gon (see Figure \ref{m34} for the case when $n=4$.)
 Ward's surfaces turn out to be a special case of \bm surfaces, those made from exactly $3$ polygons, the $\M3n$ family.

 \item Veech surfaces are related to billiards on triangles; we will not describe the correspondence here.
-Kenyon and Smille \cite{KS} showed that, other than the triangles corresponding to the examples above, only three other triangles correspond to Veech surfaces.
-Two of these were already known to Vorobets \cite{Vorobets}.
+Rick Kenyon and John Smille \cite{KS} showed that, other than the triangles corresponding to the examples above, only three other triangles correspond to Veech surfaces.
+Two of these were already known to Yaroslav Vorobets \cite{Vorobets}.

 \item Kariane Calta \cite{calta} and Curt McMullen \cite{Mc} discovered independently infinitely many new Veech surfaces in genus $2$, each of which can be presented as an L-shaped polygon with certain integer measurements in a quadratic vector field.